ChrisTrannn/Evil-Geniuses-Assessment/README.md

 ## How to Run
-Navigate to the main.py file and hit the run button or type python main.py to start executing the program.
+Navigate to the main.py file and hit the run button or type "python main.py" to start executing the program.

 ## Results
-The results to the questions requested are in the markdown file called Results.md.
+The results and analysis to the questions requested are in the markdown file called Results.md.